New convergence analysis of a primal-dual algorithm with large stepsizes: Conclusion

 \section{Conclusion}

-In this paper, we extend the primal-dual algorithm in~\cite{chen2013primal,drori2015simple,loris2011generalization} to solve the problem $f(\vx)+h\square l(\vx)$ and show its convergence under an optimal condition.
-The condition for the primal stepsize is the same, and the dual stepsize can be increased by $1/3$.
-We provide an example to show that this condition can not be weaken.
+In this paper, we consider the primal-dual algorithm in~\cite{chen2013primal,drori2015simple,loris2011generalization} to solve the problem $f(\vx)+h\square l(\vx)$ and show its convergence under a weaker condition.
+We provide an example to show that this condition can not be weakened for a general problem.
 This result recovers and is more general than the positive-indefinite linear ALM proposed in~\cite{he2016positive}.
-Then we apply this result to decentralized consensus optimization and extend the stepsize in PG-EXTRA/EXTRA for both convergence and linear convergence.
-For EXTRA, the stepsize for the linear convergence is the same as the stepsize for convergence and larger than the previous result.
+Then we apply this result to decentralized consensus optimization and obtain the tight upper bound for the stepsize in PG-EXTRA.